vivekPatel21/minesweeper/README.md

-# minesweeper
+# Mine Sweeper
-a game of minesweeper I made
+A game of minesweeper I made